Appup-Docs/Appup-Docs/docs/backend/workflows/README.md

 # Workflows

+Appup gives you workflows to define business logic for generic business flows independent of the end to end use case.
+This not only gives you the flexibility to quickly adapt a existing workflow to a new business requirement, it also allows you to manage your IT needs effectively.
-Workflows allow you to define your business logic with nodes called **Steps** dragged and dropped with your mouse on an empty canvas.
+Using workflows you can define your business logic with nodes called **Steps** dragged and dropped with your mouse on an empty canvas.
 It is a visual tool and allows you to sketch a pipeline of various operations without writing a single line of code.
 This helps breaks down an application functionality intuitively into several logical steps.
 You can map this against the triggering event or action and in minutes take care of the complete end-to-end use case.
 It is that simple.

 You will be creating these multiple times, for each feature your app needs.
 Therefore it is best to categorize your workflows in a logical manner to be able keep track of what belongs where.
 Pick and select items from a category to create several different use cases.
 Stack the steps together like lego blocks to create more robust & comprehensive functionalities.
 Creating a category is as simple as giving a name.